fayou521/CN_Documents/VRUI/2 The Vuri FAQ - Vrui问答.md

 20. What if Vrui's extension manager does not support an OpenGL extension that I need?
 21. Can I use GLEW in Vrui applications?
 ```

 ## 1. What is this Vrui thing, anyway?

-Vrui (Virtual Reality User Interface) is a development toolkit for 3D graphics applications, with a strong focus on
-interactivity and immersive display environments.
-In the context of Vrui, immersive display environments mean
-displays consisting of one or more (large) stereoscopic screens, 3D head tracking, and 3D tracked input devices.
+Vrui (Virtual Reality User Interface) is a development toolkit for 3D graphics applications, with a strong focus on interactivity and immersive display environments.
+In the context of Vrui, immersive display nvironments mean displays consisting of one or more (large) stereoscopic screens, 3D head tracking, and 3D tracked input devices.
 Canonical examples of immersive display environments are CAVEs or head-mounted displays (HMDs), and, more
 recently, those composed of 3D TVs or consumer-level HMDs such as Oculus Rift, and gaming input devices.